Ex-officer charged in Breonna Taylor raid begins trial

 “Another one or two inches and I woulda gotten shot.
 I would have never gotten to meet my son,” Etherton added.

-Etherton said he went outside after the shooting stopped, looked through Taylor’s open door and heard a man saying “breathe, baby, breathe.”
-Police then ordered him back into his apartment, but he said he kept watching through his peephole and could see a Black man being arrested.
-Later, he said he and his girlfriend looked once more through Taylor’s door, and saw a body covered in a white sheet.
+Etherton said he stepped outside after the shooting stopped, looked through Taylor’s open door and heard a man saying “breathe, baby, breathe.”
+Police ordered him back inside, but he said he kept watching through his peephole and could see a Black man being arrested.
+Later, he and his girlfriend looked once more through Taylor’s door, and saw a body covered in a white sheet.

 On cross-examination, Etherton acknowledged that “the whole thing was chaotic.”